Healing Journey of a Wellness Coach

 Mosquitos, Chiggers & Parasites, Oh My!

-The jungle is full of mysterious beauty and many creatures that want to eat you.
+The jungle is full of mysterious beauty and creatures that want to eat you.
 The mosquitos are relentless and even bite through clothing.
 While I was there, the wife of one of my Shamans got Malaria.
 The safest place is under your mosquito net, but even that gets holes and becomes a home for other critters.
 The worst was getting chiggers from my bed sheets on day one of my training.
-These tiny biting, burning, itchy buggers covered much of my body, including up my “front door” and “back door.”
-The hardest part was that itching causes them to spread and burrow under even more parts of your skin.
+These tiny biting, burning, itchy buggers covered much of my body, including up my “front” and “back door.”
+The hardest part was that itching causes them to spread and burrow under the skin.
 Sounds fun, right?

 Then, you’ve got even smaller problems, like parasites.
 I picked up three nasty parasitic infections in the jungle.
 Over half of my camp got sick, including our facilitators.
 I hadn’t been able to keep food or water in for five days and felt a sharp pain in my kidneys, urinary tract, and heart.
 As you can imagine, having a fever in the jungle during the hottest months wasn’t pleasant.
 I picked fresh Malva plant leaves to make an electrolyte drink, but it went right through me.
 My weight dropped below my already low body fat, and my energy plummeted.
 My lips were cracked and purple, and my eyeballs felt like sandpaper.
 I spent days and nights laying under my mosquito net, going back and forth to the toilet.